value: $10,000

 about the grant

-The Bongiorno Group Women in Surgery Grant promotes gender equity in the surgical workforce by supporting women who are Royal Australasian College of Surgeons (RACS) Victorian and Tasmanian surgical trainees and surgeons.
-The grant funds learning and knowledge sharing activities that have a positive impact on others.
+The Bongiorno Group Women in Surgery Grant champions gender equity in the surgical field by supporting women who are Royal Australasian College of Surgeons (RACS) Victorian and Tasmanian surgical trainees, specialist international medical graduates (SIMGs) and surgeons.
+The grant funds learning and knowledge-sharing initiatives that contribute to gender equity in surgery and have a meaningful impact on the profession and others.

 cover-image